-Agricultural businesses and those who rely on their raw materials are benefiting from the social and environmental costs that are not included in the cost they pay.
-One important example is the Ethiopian Omo Valley that has displaced tribes living among the one million hectares of land the government leased to foreign agricultural investors have been displaced and lost much of their culture.
+Agricultural businesses and those who rely on their raw materials are benefiting from the social and environmental costs that are not included in the cost consumers pay.
+One important example is the Ethiopian Omo Valley where indigenous tribes near the one million hectares of land the government leased to foreign agricultural investors have been displaced and lost much of their culture.

 For more information on these various certification check my Sustainable Textile Handbook website

 Gerdeman, D. (2017).
 The Clear Connection Between Slavery and American Capitalism.
 Forbes. https://www.forbes.com/sites/hbsworkingknowledge/2017/05/0

 Soderpalm, H., & Ringstrom, A. (2014).
 H&M says seeks to ensure cotton does not come from disputed land.
 Retrieved from https://uk.reuters.com/article/uk-h-m-landgrabbing/hm-says-seeks-to-ensure-cotton-does

 Gonzalez, C. G. (2015).
 Food Justice: An Environmental Justice Critique of the Global Food System.
 International Environmental Law and the Global South, 401-434. doi:10.1017/cbo9781107295414.020